About CEMITURE & I-CEMITURE

-CEMITURE participants will work directly with faculty mentors on their respective research projects in an environment where they develop the necessary skills and gain experiences that solidify their self-identities as scientists.
-The CEMITURE experience will be augmented by the active involvement of participants in educational, social and professional development activities which will include training in scientific communication and workshops on career preparation, leadership, and ethics.
+Participants in both programs will engage in intensive research and professional development activities that promote their growth as scientists.
+They will work directly with faculty mentors and side-by-side with their peers to develop skills that solidify their self-identities as scientists.
+The research experience will be augmented by active involvement in educational, social and professional development activities such as training in scientific communication and workshops on career preparation, leadership, and ethics.

-The program is designed so that participants will build a community of scholars with their peers and Georgia Southern faculty; enhance their preparation for future success in graduate programs; endeavor to use their knowledge and expertise in science to make significant contributions to their own communities and the wider society; and gain a global perspective of STEM fields.
+Participants will build a community of scholars with their peers and faculty; enhance their preparation for success in graduate programs; endeavor to use their knowledge and expertise in science to make significant contributions to their communities and the wider society; and gain a global perspective of STEM fields.

-Undergraduate students supported with NSF funds must be citizens or permanent residents of the United States or its possessions.
+Undergraduate students supported by NSF funds must be citizens or permanent residents of the United States or its possessions.